DataJew/MechaCar_Statistical_Analysis/README.md

 In this challenge, you’ll help Jeremy and the data analytics team do the following:

-* Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
-* Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
-* Run t-tests to determine if the manufacturing lots are statistically different from the mean population
-* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Deliverables:
 This new assignment consists of three technical analysis deliverables and a proposal for further statistical study.
 You’ll submit the following: